mit-submit/A2rchi/README.md

 ./install.sh
 source `./setup.sh`
 ```

+The install will just generate the setup.sh script depending ont he directory where A2rchi has been installed.
+It can be easily repated when the software is moved.
+The setup.sh script will have to be executed anytime you want to work with A2rchi.

 ### Conda Environment

 The environment.yml file contains the needed requirements to run A2rchi.
 To create the A2rchi environment, simply run